 Prostitution and other forms of sexual exchange have been part of human culture for a very long time.
 Over the course of those many millennia, it would be extraordinary if sex workers never complained, never organized, or never fought back.
 From the colonial days of America, people who perform sexual services in exchange for money or other consideration have resisted oppressive conditions and moral denunciations, using whatever means have been available to them.
-This is a concise history of the sex workers' rights movement in America, authored by Dr. Mindy Chateauvert, who is currently writing a book on the subject.
+This is a concise history of the sex workers' rights movement in America, authored by Dr. Mindy Chateauvert, who wrote a book on the subject.

 Historians have documented a long tradition of resistance among working women.
 “Promiscuous” women who mixed with men in public in Virginia's colonial towns did not accept lightly the restrictions placed on them.
 Many early colonists, like Daniel Defoe’s fictional Moll Flanders, were prostitutes sentenced to serve as indentured servants in an effort to rid London of excess women.
 As brothel keepers and tavern keepers, widows (and those who passed as such) might earn a better living than seamstresses, domestic servants or field laborers.
 Women, whether single, married or widowed, had almost no property rights; their wages and lands belonged to their husbands.
 Enslaved African women had no rights at all.
 Even so, women could appeal to the courts for justice, and sometimes they won.
 A few African American concubines successfully sued the estates of their white patrons to enforce the provisions made in their wills.